MortenAbra/Flashbot/README.md

 FlashBot is a discord bot developed with the Java Discord Wrapper (JDA).

 ### Setup
-Create a ".env" file with the following tags:
+Create a ".env" file in the resources folder with the following tags:

 ```
 TOKEN="Insert_Discord_Bot_token_here"